Asymptotic lifting for completely positive maps: Lifting from Calkin algebras

-Our starting point is the following variation of Lemma~3.1 in~\cite{K}.
+Our starting point is the following variation of the lemma on the top of page 152 in~\cite{K}.
 We include a proof because it is a key lemma and we shall rely on properties of the construction that are not explicit in \cite{K}.